 Expanding your professional network will help accelerate a large number of your personal and career goals.
 It’s also a goal unto itself.
 Obtaining professional associations with experts in your field will enable you to get the support you need as you work towards your career goals and professional growth.

 Expanding professional networks is difficult without mentoring programs.
-If you’re serious about creating real career development opportunities for yourself or your either, get involved in mentoring — or launch a mentoring program using mentoring software.
+If you’re serious about creating real career development opportunities for yourself or your either, get involved in mentoring, or launch a mentoring program using mentoring software.

-You can gain new professional contacts by joining conferences, attending training sessions or workshops, and participating industry-related forums.
+You can gain new professional contacts by joining conferences, attending training sessions or workshops, and participating in industry-related forums.
 Take advantage of your professional contacts to utilize new learning opportunities or get references for potential work.

 Quite obviously, if you’re not already on LinkedIn, that’s a great starting point.
 There are industry-specific forums you can join, but LinkedIn effectively corners the market on professional networking.

-16. Gain experience through internship
+16. Gain experience through an internship

 For example, you can take an internship role focused on project management so you become equipped with the skills essential to becoming a successful project manager.

 We understand the current hesitation toward internships.
-Companies in the past have used unpaid internships as a way to effectively get free labor at out young and impressionable workers.
+Companies in the past have used unpaid internships as a way to effectively get free labor from young and impressionable workers.
 That labor did not always result in a job offer at the end of the internship.
 But times are changing.
 Unpaid internships are dying a slow and welcome death.

 17. Quit your 9-to-5 job

 You’ve probably heard the phrase “don’t quit your day job” as a way to indicate that someone’s personal passions aren’t quite good enough to make a living out of.
-Nevertheless, if you’re sure you have the talent to make your goals into a reality, and your day job is standing in the way, well… that risk might be worth it.
+Nevertheless, if you’re sure you have the talent and the drive to make your goals into a reality, and your day job is standing in the way, well… that risk might be worth it.

 Just make sure you don’t quit your 9-to-5 job without some backup plans.
 Have enough savings to ride out the launch phase of your next move.
 And make sure you have the right connections within your network who could help you find another role in case your plans don’t exactly pan out the way you hope.